 When the Church is authentic, it is a sign in the world of God’s prodigal love, and a reconciling presence that works to restore us to an understanding of our shared humanity and kinship in God our Creator.
-Reflecting the heart of Anglican faith, we make no distinctions on the basis of sex, race, class, disability, gender orientation or identity, or marital status.
+Reflecting the heart of Anglican faith, we make no distinctions on the basis of ethnicity, age, class, disability, gender identity, sexual orientation or marital status.
 We welcome everyone to full participation in the community and the sacraments of this Synod.

 We are Sacramental

 All Creation is holy ground.
 Everyone and every thing reveals our Creator, who is in all things.
 And in Jesus the Christ we find a singular Sacrament of God.
 We embrace the traditional Sacraments of the Church, mindful that there is much beyond what is merely apparent; and we know that these Sacraments do not exhaust the possibility of discovering God at work among us.

 All who seek to know Jesus as the Christ are members of one Communion, one Table, invited to share in the great Feast.
 There are no barriers and no limitations.
 The Eucharist is a celebration and an opportunity to discover God’s abundance, generosity, and desire for a human community without barriers and boundaries.

 We also respect the validity of other religious and spiritual traditions.
 We are committed to faithful journeys of learning and dialog, in order to more fully discover the many expressions of God among us.

 We embrace the Bible and Traditions of the universal Church as inspired by the Spirit.
 Yet we are mindful that these are human creations, and as such they are expressions of the imperfect cultures and conditions that gave rise to them.